duhow/ShairportQt/Readme.md

 ## Installation

 ShairportQt consists of a single executable file.
 So, there's not much to install.
 Nevertheless I would like to provide some hints for the several Operating Systems which worked for me.
+Updating your existing installation please do the same.

 Once you've downloaded the [zip](https://github.com/Frank-Friemel/ShairportQt/releases) ... just extract the folder which matches your OS and follow these instructions: